Vandivier/research-dissertation-case-for-alt-ed/loose-notes.md

 Create a list of 5 to 10 notable data sources about higher education and also alternative education of possible although I don’t think those exist although maybe some niche things like charter schools and private schools homeschooling on schooling and so forth maybe those neck things have associated surveys.
 One for Hyridge Acacian is the national survey of like college student engagement.
 Another I think it’s called like the ACL American commute or ACS American community survey something like that.
 One of the later chapters in college I’m down like 56 or seven discusses standardized measurements of Hyridge Acacian outcomes I think it Chapter 7 or eight actually maybe chapter 9 or 10

-In the 13th section, right after the conclusion, Jeff goes over a short list of recommended/innovative universities.
+In the 13th section of college unbound, right after the conclusion, Jeff goes over a short list of recommended/innovative universities.
 This information should be included in my section on advising students for whom a traditional school is a good fit

-In section 15, Jeff mentions the American Council on education credit service which is a service that is able to evaluate I guess like tasks done outside the classroom for the purposes of college credit

-I wonder if colleges would be open to evaluating church attendance as academic credit for religious studies or like evidence-based church participation such as proven membership with a church for number of years or something.
-Also get hub portfolios and work experience including things like just like working at the store which may not necessarily be connected to the degree.

-I think kids these days in middle school and high school should absolutely be establishing a digital portfolio and then they can choose what to do with that portfolio because it could be used for academic credit as well as present it to employers so that even if the student is not able to go directly to work they haven’t wasted their time and there is some chance they could go directly to work it’s a win-win in either case

-I wonder how common is it for high schools to allow an elective class or something like that to students who create such a digital portfolio said that they might even be able to get three benefits for the price of one

 ----------------------------------------------------------------
 Beginning notes for Creative schools Mike and Robinson.
 In chapter 1 he defines education which is like obvious and useful although the previous two books they didn’t do that also his definition of education is more broad in scope and ends up actually contradicting the definition used by Kaplan.

 In chapter 2 highlights a connection between personalized learning and passion.
-As Kevin Carey night notes and also Angela Duckworth great is composed of passion and perseverance both of them.
+As Kevin Carey night notes and also Angela Duckworth, grit is composed of passion and perseverance.
 There also seems to be an element of reciprocity in the smoky road story.

-In chapter 2 can discuss his PISA, another standardized test in data source.
+Creative schools chapter 2 discusses PISA, a standardized test in data source.
+TODO: gather a list of such sources.

+In chapter 3 Chan (Ken?) has a section specifically on so called alternative education.
+He knows that these are programs designed for students who are having trouble in school or have altogether dropped out.
+This is worn out and some of the academic literature on the topic of alternative education.
+This is a an example of what I’m not talking about when I talk about alternative education.
+So perhaps I need a different term notably the alternative education can refers to often coincides with low performing students.
+It sometimes coincides with Entech or innovative approaches to education, but the goal is to enable low performance students.
+In contrast when I discuss alternative education, I’m very interested in how to unlock the potential of high-performing students.
+I’m not simply interested in facilitating learning for low performing students, although that is interesting, but I am interested equally in allowing high-performing students to reach they were highs that they would never have seen under the traditional model.

+Perhaps, Non-traditional education is a better word for my use case compared to alternative education.

+I could perhaps even utilize an Autre term a more odd term to really distinguish my definition and perhaps bring some positive connotation.
+For example progressive education or something else like that.
+Or innovative education or new education.
+Something that has a semantic appeal to facilitate marketing, Tiffany still take normalization, and to undercut conscious or unconscious bias which would inhibit adoption or a pose my views.
+It very well may deserve a section of a paper on a note about semantics.

 https://www.charteroak.edu/
 "You can earn credit through alternate sources like testing, exams, military training, lifelong learning through our portfolio program, credit evaluated by ACE, National CCRS, or the Connecticut Credit Assessment Program (CCAP), and credential evaluation." look into state-specific programs https://www.excelsior.edu/start-with-more-credit
 PMP, Nursing, IT, FEMA, and more

 unrelated to book for a moment; in my own research I showed that people who are more familiar with alt creds tend to favor them and have a higher chance of saying they work for entry level position and are good for society overall.
 In my limited temporal sample I've yet to see awareness is growing, but the books seem to indicate awareness is growing.
 New thought: use Google Trends!